lovit/kmrd/README.md

 ## KMRD-small

-Dataset with 999 movies, 52k users, 134k rates.
-Identifier of users is masked. `timestamps` format is UNIX time (second).
+Dataset consists with 999 movies, 52k users and 134k rates.
+All identifier of users are masked. `timestamps` format is UNIX time (second).

 ```python
 from kmr_dataset import load_rates